songsy/songsy.github.com/CV.md

 [Latest CV](Shiya_Song_CV_2019.pdf)

 ### Summary
-I’m a passionate and experienced senior genomics data scientist specialized in algorithmic development for DNA related product.
-I develop statistical algorithms to interpret millions of genotypes and pedigrees and provide new genomic discoveries for consumers.
-I’m skilled in population & statistical genetics, next generation sequencing analysis, statistical inference, machine learning and deep learning and have successfully applied my skills in a cross-functional industry team to help deliver consumer value.
+I’m a passionate and experienced computational biologist specialized in biomarker analysis for clinical trial development, biomarker and clinical data standardization, harmonization, ML/AI algorithm development for prediction of various clinical endpoints and interactive app development for analysis and visualization.
+I’m skilled in bioinformatics, statistical analysis, immuno-oncology, machine learning and deep learning and have successfully applied my skills in a cross-functional industry team.

 ### Education
 * Ph.D in Bioinformatics & Master in Statistics, University of Michigan, 2012-2016